-The results obtained for the system without the Gaussian derivative, were for those samples of water class I, where the eggs were almost completely free of other confusing objects, and for samples of water class II, which had an amount of solids equivalent to an effluent of the clarification step of a wastewater treatment plant.
-For both cases, the average specificity was considerably high (0.99 and 0.98, respectively) indicating that the system was capable of distinguish with significant accuracy between a helminth egg and other different objects.
+The results obtained were for those samples of water class I, where the eggs were almost completely free of other confusing objects, and for samples of water class II, which had an amount of solids equivalent to an effluent of the clarification step of a wastewater treatment plant.
+For both cases, the average specificity was considerably high (0.99 and 0.98, respectively) indicating that the system is capable of distinguish with significant accuracy between a helminth egg and other different objects.
 The sensibility results were lower than specificity (0.83 and 0.80, respectively), indicating that the ability of the system to identify one species among the others was at least 80% effective.
+These results showed that the steps followed for the system improvement were successful by increasing the sensibility and also including the three new species.
+More detailed results for each species were presented in the third interim report of this project.

 Although the specificity and sensibility values were not so different for water class I and II, the results yielded that the system might be limited by the amount of solids present in the sample.
 This was better evidenced for the case of water class III (raw wastewater), where the amount of solids was so high that the eggs recognition became much more difficult, and the identification effectiveness was significantly lower (less than 15%) than for those samples class I or II.
+So under the system current conditions, if it was necessary to analyze high solid content wastewaters (class III), a previous dilution of the samples should be performed to obtain better identification results.